dkress59/wordpress-api-client/usage/authentication.md

 ## Blacklisting / Whitelisting

-Routes, which require authentification can be set with the `protected` option.
+Routes, which require authentication can be set with the `protected` option.
 You can extend and/or filter the defaults, like this:

 ```typescript